What is the Integrated Listening Systems program?

 The Integrated Listening Systems program involves a child listening to classical music that has been modified to emphasise particular frequencies.
 The child uses special headphones that can conduct sound through bone as well as through air.
 At the same time as listening to the music, the child does balance, coordination and visual exercises.

 The program involves 30-60 minute sessions 2-5 times a week for up to six months.
 A trained practitioner can deliver the program in a clinic.
-You also can do it at home supervised by a practitioner, or you can use a combination of these two options.
+You can also do it at home supervised by a practitioner, or you can use a combination of these two options.

 The cost of the Integrated Listening Systems program depends on whether a practitioner runs the program at a clinic or you do it with your child at home.
 You can expect to pay about $120 per session at a clinic, and about $400 per month to do the supervised home program.